bigraph-toolkit-suite/bigraphs.bigraph-framework/etc/doc/docusaurus/docs/persistence.md

 The framework provides simple means for storing and loading bigraphical meta models and instance models.

-Therefore, the utility class `BigraphArtifacts` comprises methods for persisting bigraphical models to the filesystem.
+Therefore, the utility class `de.tudresden.inf.st.bigraphs.core.BigraphArtifacts` within the `bigraph-core` module comprises methods for persisting bigraphical models to the filesystem.

 For a more sophisticated persistence solution, we refer the reader to